About anonymous intelligence

 The notes are given a unique reference number (so that you remain anonymous).

-The Police staff member will then record information that you have shared with them as ‘untested intelligence’, which means an investigation will not be triggered as a result of the intelligence you have provided.
+The Police Staff member will then record information that you have shared with them as ‘untested intelligence’, which means an investigation will not be triggered as a result of the intelligence you have provided.

 Will there be an investigation?